oduwsdl/MementoEmbed/README.md

 * MANIFEST.in - used to ensure additional files are installed on the system when pip is run
 * README.md - this file
 * dockerstart.sh - the script run by Docker to start MementoEmbed once a container is started
-* package-lock.json - pakcage version information used by npm
+* package-lock.json - pakcage version information used by npm for thumbnail generation
 * raiseversion.sh - a script run to raise the version of MementoEmbed in both documentation and source code
+* requirements.txt - listing of requirements used in the Docker container's Python environment
 * release.sh - script planned for use when releasing MementoEmbed (not currently used, may be removed at some point)
 * sample_appconfig.cfg - MementoEmbed configuration used by the Docker container
 * setup.py - standard Python installation configuration file